vpeschenkov/Predator/README.md

 ## Features

-- Choose any color you wish to see
+- Customize the color of the clock to your preference
-- Choose between 12-h and 24-h clock formats
+- Select between 12-hour and 24-hour clock formats
-- Remove meaningless lines and get it exactly like in the movie
+- Remove unnecessary lines to achieve the look of the clock in the movie
-- and others 🙂
+- Additional features and customization options are also available 🙂

 ![Predator - AM/PM Support](assets/predator-preview-2.png)
 ![Predator - Choose any color you wish to see!](assets/predator-preview-3.png)